-It's an informal chat to see what you might be entitled to, and advice to help you make the most of your money.
+A conversation over the phone or appointment with the Money Talk Team involves an informal chat to see what you might be entitled to, and advice to help you make the most of your money.
 The advisers will check for you whether you’re getting as much income as you possibly could and find ways that you could pay out less each month.
-The Financial Health Check can be accessed over the phone or in person at your local Citizens Advice Bureau
+The Money Talk Team service can be accessed over the phone or in person at your local Citizens Advice Bureau

 How will an adviser help me save money?

 This depends on your personal circumstances, but the main ways an adviser can help is by finding you: • Cheaper deals on things like gas and electricity • Benefits you might not know you’re entitled to • Grants or exemptions you may be entitled to

 Who can access the service?

 The service is open to everyone.
 We are especially keen to ensure the following groups are able to access the service: • Lone parent families • Families which include a disabled adult or child • Larger families • Minority ethnic families • Families with a child under one year old • Families where the mother is under 25 years of age • Older people and those approaching pension age

 How do I get advice from the Money Talk Team?

 Call our freephone Monday to Friday, 9am - 5pm (8am - 6pm from 1 April) on 0800 085 7145 to speak to an experienced adviser over the phone or to book an appointment in person at your local CAB office.
 Alternatively contact your local CAB office directly or pop in.
 Visit https://www.cas.org.uk/bureaux to find you local Citizens Advice Bureau

 Can I speak to the Money Talk Team from home?

 If you aren't able to get to your local bureau, the service is available over the phone by calling our free national helpline on 0800 085 7145.
 Some bureaux are able to make home visits in exceptional circumstances.
 When you call, just explain your needs and our adviser will help find the best option for you.